The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Distance||11 miles (18 km)|

-Trains from Bath to Bristol cover the 11 miles (18 km) long route taking on average 14 min with our travel partners like Great Western Railway.
-There are direct train services available.
-While the average ticket price for this route costs around £9, you can find the cheapest train ticket for as low as £9.
+Trains from Bath to Bristol cover the 11 miles (18 km) long route taking on average 12 min with our travel partners like Great Western Railway or South Western Railway.
+Normally, there are 50 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this route for as low as £9, but the average price of train tickets is £9.
 Travellers depart most frequently from Bath Spa and arrive in Bristol Temple Meads.

 First Great Western, CrossCountry and South West Trains all provide direct trains from Bath to Bristol.
 There is a frequent weekday service, with trains running roughly every 10 minutes.
 The journey time varies between 10 and 20 minutes.
 On Saturdays, the earliest departure is at 7:08 a.m. and on Sundays the first train is at 9:41 a.m.
 On weekdays, the earliest train qualifying for an off-peak day return ticket is the 9:36 a.m. departure.